FabienDeshayes/js-training/README.md

-# Step 0 - RequireJS setup
+# Step 1 - Module pattern in JS

 Please read the instructions.md file to know the aim of this step.